- Reference Number: HEY-500/2023

 You may be given white knee length stockings to wear (TEDS).
 These will be measured to fit you.
 You may be prescribed anticoagulant medication (a blood ‘thinning’ drug) instead of, or in addition to the stockings.

-Because anticoagulants thin your blood, it can make you bleed more easily.
-If you are at risk of bleeding problems your doctor may decide not to prescribe this medication.
+Because anticoagulants thin your blood, it can make you bleed more easily and there is a relatively small risk of significant spontaneous bleeding.
+If you are already at risk of bleeding problems your doctor may decide not to prescribe this medication.

-The anticoagulant currently recommended for use in Hull University Teaching Hospitals NHS Trust is called Dabigatran.
+The anticoagulant currently recommended for use in the Trauma & Orthopaedic Department, Hull University Teaching Hospitals NHS Trust is called Dabigatran.
 It is a capsule to be taken once a day.
 You should also read the information leaflet in the packet as it will tell you more about the possible side effects of dabigatran.

 Dabigatran has been approved for use to prevent blood clots in a variety of circumstances, for example in patients after hip or knee replacement surgery and in those who have an irregular heartbeat.
 It has not however been approved for use to prevent blood clots in people with plaster casts.
 At this hospital senior doctors and pharmacists have decided that it is safe to use dabigatran in this way.
 You may hear this called “off label” or “unlicensed” use.
 You can ask your doctor or nurse for a copy of Hull University Teaching Hospitals NHS Trust “Unlicensed” and “Off-Label” Medicines Information leaflet to explain more or you can access this online at: